 Save and close the file.
 Now run the DevStack installer:

-This is quite a long script, and will take between 18 minutes (on a Type1) to 25 minutes (Type3).
+This is quite a long script, and will take between around minutes on a c1.small).
 Once the script finishes, you will see the following messages:

 This is your host IP address: 147.75.x.2 Horizon is now available at http://147.75.x.2/dashboard The default users are: admin and demo The password: supersecret